sjahr/sjahr/README.md

 ### Hi 👋

 My name is Sebastian Jahr.
-I´m a robotics engineer at [PickNik Robotics](https://picknik.ai/) and one of [MoveIt](https://moveit.ros.org/)'s maintainers.
+I am a robotics engineer at [PickNik Robotics](https://picknik.ai/) and one of [MoveIt](https://moveit.ros.org/)'s maintainers.

 <!--
 **sjahr/sjahr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.